 SEO is free, and is a very effective tool used by millions of businesses to drive traffic to their websites.
 For musicians, it’s a great way to get more fans engaged, listening to your music, and exploring your content.

-If you’re interested in optimizing your website for SEO, we took all of our SEO advice and created this quick checklist: SEO Checklist for Musicians
+If you’re interested in optimizing your website for SEO, we took all of our SEO advice and created this quick checklist: Complete SEO checklist for musicians

 Your website is finally complete.
 As the main online hub for your music, you’ll want to make sure everyone knows about it.
-Post your url far and wide: add it to all of your social media profiles, venues you play at, on your business cards and posters.
+Post your music website’s url far and wide: add it to all of your social media profiles, venues you plan to play at, on your business cards and posters.
 You can also create a custom band email address with your domain name.

-Make it central to your music marketing strategy when you release new music or book a big tour.
+Make your music website central to your music marketing strategy when you release new music or book a big tour.
 Focus your attention on promoting your music website in a handful of places where you are most active, and keep coming back to regularly update your website pages with new content.

 We hope this guide to making a music website helps you work through the steps to creating a website that showcases your brand, and your music, in a professional way online.